beginner-corp/blog.begin.com/src/views/posts/2018-02-16-build-an-infinitely-scalable-slack-app-part-2-prepping-for-distribution-in-the-slack-app.md

 ![arc58](post-assets/arc58.png)

-In [part 1 of this series](https://blog.begin.com/build-an-infinitely-scalable-slack-app-in-5-minutes-972789924f3f), we used [Architect](https://arc.codes/) to provision the infrastructure needed to build a (theoretically) infinitely scalable serverless Slack app.
+## In [part 1 of this series](/posts/2018-02-07-build-an-infinitely-scalable-slack-app-in-5-minutes), we used [Architect](https://arc.codes/) to provision the infrastructure needed to build a (theoretically) infinitely scalable serverless Slack app.

 Slack makes it easy to install an simple app into a workspace, but to unleash the full power of the Slack platform you’ll want to enable distribution in the Slack App Directory.

 In this article we will implement the **Add to Slack** OAuth flow with AWS Lambda and persist the resulting access token to DynamoDB.

-## Before you begin

-➡️ Make sure you’ve set up a local dev environment and AWS from part 1.
+> Before you begin: ➡️ Make sure you’ve set up a local dev environment and AWS from [part 1](/posts/2018-02-07-build-an-infinitely-scalable-slack-app-in-5-minutes).

 ## Set up HTML routes